 Say hello to Ian!
 Ian moved into Ty Coedwig in April of last year and is quickly approaching his one year anniversary of being at the home.
 Ian moved from another one of our services in the local area.
 Despite this being a big thing for him, he has thrown himself into various activities and clubs, such as the bike club and the home’s fitness club.
 He is now looking forward to getting back to his usual activities that he previously enjoyed, such as playing football at Newport Leisure Centre and taking part in archery (and going to the pub occasionally!).

-Rico currently lives in flat 3 (Ian’s neighbour as he likes to be called), and is the home’s longest resident, having moved in on day one of the building opening up!
+Rico currently lives in flat 3 (Ian’s neighbour as he likes to be called), and has been at the home since day one!
 Rico is a big fan of Newport County and Newport Gwent Dragons and went for a stadium tour shortly before lockdown (pictured below).
 Rico enjoys taking part in the bike club (alongside Ian, Alex, Dwayne and Leon), and you can often find him cycling through several of the nature trails situated in the local area.
 Rico has also taken part in various in-house activities, such as a facemask evening, and enjoys taking part in projects alongside Growing Space.

-Alex is one of the newest residents at Ty Coedwig.
+Alex recently joined Ty Coedwig.
 Before lockdown restrictions, Alex enjoyed going to college where he took part in a daily living skills course.
 Like many of us, it took a while for Alex to come to terms with lockdown, but with a little encouragement from his housemates alongside staff support, he has come on leaps and bounds!
 Alex has recently learned how to ride a bike – a massive achievement which the team could not be prouder about!
 Alongside cycling, he has taken up baking (he spent time with Rico baking scones pictured below), and enjoys taking part in projects run by Growing Space alongside his friends.

 Adi, along with most of us, has had a tough year.
 She has found it even more difficult as she’s not been able to see her son as much due to restrictions.
 Despite this, Adi has stayed positive and occupied her time by taking part in “diamond art”, where she shapes books into whatever she wants to at the time (yes, she does take requests!).
 Alongside this, she gets involved in face mask evenings, has taken part in dog therapy and has also joined fitness evenings with housemates.
 She also spent holiday occasions with her son when restrictions allowed her to.